- HM Government Revised Prevent Duty Guidance

 What are British Values?

-In 2014 the Government published a document that emphasised the importance of teaching fundamental British Values in schools and they asked schools to explain how they promote them.
+In 2014 the Government published a document that emphasised the importance of teaching fundamental British Values in schools:

 - The Rule of Law